-Does your student-lead club need funding for a program or event?
+Does your student-led club need funding for a program or event?
 How about resources to send representatives to competitions?
-As the College of Engineering continuously grows, and student-lead clubs expand, the College is dedicated in supporting these student clubs by providing them their own set of fundraising resources.
+The College is dedicated in supporting student clubs by providing fundraising resources.

 Student clubs and organizations are responsible for fundraising and partnerships with companies and foundations.

 Note that if your student club raises money with a bank account not connected to the UW, you cannot use the UW’s 501C3 non-profit exemption status.

 New donation requests: Identify sources and start the conversation

 If the company/foundation you have identified is not already donating to your student organization, start here and continue with the next section.